 Kendra Preston Leonard (she/her)

 SFSMA founder Kendra Preston Leonard is a musicologist whose work focuses on women and music in twentieth century America, France and Britain; music and screen history; and music and disability.
 She is the author of Music for Silent Film: A Guide to North American Resources; Louise Talma: A Life in Composition; The Conservatoire Américain: a History and Shakespeare, Madness, and Music: Scoring Insanity in Cinematic Adaptations; and is the editor of Buffy, Ballads, and Bad Guys Who Sing: Music in the Worlds of Joss Whedon.
 She is the co-editor, with Mariana Whitmer, of Relocating the Sounds of the Western.

-Mariana Whitmer is the executive director for the Society for American Music.
-A specialist on the music of the film Western, she is the author of Jerome Moross’s The Big Country: A Film Score Guide, Elmer Bernstein’s The Magnificent Seven:A Film Score Guide, and is currently the musicological advisor for Jerome Moross’s centenary.
+Mariana Whitmer is a specialist on the music of the film Western and the author of Jerome Moross’s The Big Country: A Film Score Guide, Elmer Bernstein’s The Magnificent Seven:A Film Score Guide.
+She is currently the musicological advisor for Jerome Moross’s centenary.
 She is the co-editor, with Kendra Preston Leonard, of Relocating the Sounds of the Western.